JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 “Don’t worry!
 Done’t worry!” he said, “Jack come here let me show you something,” he said as he walked into the bedroom next door.

 I followed and as I walked in, I saw him rummage through a nightstand next to the bed.
-The room itself was basic Russian gaudy: While the apartment itself wasn’t big, the master bedroom was tricked out, ornate and over-decorated.
+The room itself was decorated in what could only be described as basic Russian gaudy: While the apartment itself wasn’t big, the master bedroom was all tricked out with all kinds of ornate and over-decorated flourishes.
 Lots of mirrors and details that made you feel like you lived in a playhouse, but for real.

 “Here!” he said, “I have it now!” he said as he stood up, turned around and showed me what he had in his hand.
 It was a small sliver plated handgun.
 Had never seen an actual gun before in my life, but the gun looked legit.